 - Teacher(s), in consultation with and approval of the parent/guardian, will develop Individualized Program Plans for students with diverse learning needs.

-- At minimum, all students identified with a Special Education code (severe/mild/moderate/ gifted) as well as those who do not have a Special Education code but who are functioning well below grade level and for whom program modifications and/or accommodations are in place must have an Individualized Program Plan.
+- At minimum, all students identified with a Special Education code (severe/mild/moderate/ gifted) as well as those who do not have a Special Education code but who are functioning well below grade level and for whom modified or adapted programming are in place must have an Individualized Program Plan.
 See FVSD Appendices for a list of current Special Education Codes.

 - Students with significant diverse learning needs will be referred through the Inclusive Education Coordinator at the school for specialized assessment.
 This includes school-level assessments such as the Woodcock Johnson achievement and oral language tests as well as specialized assessments such as psycho-educational assessments, speech and language assessments, physical therapy assessments, and occupational therapy assessments among others.